- Full Text Not Available

 Includes genealogy-related topics such as Royal and Noble, Immigration, Native American, and Colonial & Revolutionary.
 It has intuitive searching options that help researchers find information easily.
 Gale Genealogy Connect allows users to search across multiple volumes, identifying connections and enriching family history.

 Interested in learning more about your family tree?
 Beginner and professional genealogists can use this resource to trace family histories and American culture from the comfort of their home.
-HeritageQuest Online includes the digitized UMI Genealogy & Local History Collection, 1790-1940 U.S. Federal Census, the Periodical Source Index (PERSI), the Revolutionary War Pension and Bounty Land Warrant Application Files, the Freedman’s Bank records and Private Relief Actions, and Memorials and Petitions from the Lexis Nexis® U.S. Serial Set.
+HeritageQuest Online includes the digitized UMI Genealogy & Local History Collection, 1790-1940 U.S. Federal Census, the Revolutionary War Pension and Bounty Land Warrant Application Files, the Freedman’s Bank records and Private Relief Actions, and Memorials and Petitions from the Lexis Nexis® U.S. Serial Set.
 HeritageQuest Online is designed specifically for people who are either just beginning their family research or who after years of work are still uncovering their past.